nichollsh/MITHRA/README.md

 * Configure a Python environment
 * Run `pip install .` in the project directory
 * Done

+## Development
+If you want to develop the package, run `pip install -e .` instead, which allows the files to be edited.

 ## Contributors
 * Harrison Nicholls